AustralianSynchrotron/asci-docs/getting_started.rst

 Gaining access to ASCI
 ----------------------

-If you have performed an experiment on the XFM or IMBL beamlines after June, 2017 you will automatically have access to ASCI.
+If you have performed an experiment on ASCI-enabled beamlines (after June, 2017) you will automatically have access to ASCI.
 If you don't fall into this category please contact a Beamline Scientist to request access.